suffolklibraries/sljekyll/_events/gainsborough-2019-10-12-sld-clairvoyant.md

 breadcrumb: y
 ---

-What does the future hold?
-Whether you're a believer or a sceptic, join us for an entertaining evening of clairvoyance and help raise funds for the library service on [Suffolk Libraries Day](/suffolk-libraries-day/).
+Whether you're a believer or a sceptic, join us for an entertaining evening of clairvoyance with Wayne McHugh help raise funds for the library service on [Suffolk Libraries Day](/suffolk-libraries-day/).